rallpphh/Module-4_Smart-Contract-Management---ETH-AVAX/README.md

 - transferFrom: Allows approved spenders to transfer tokens on behalf of the owner.
 - mint: Allows the owner to mint new tokens and distribute them to an account.
 - burn: Allows users to burn their own tokens.
-- redeemGame: Allows users to redeem tokens for games.
+- redeemBundleDiamond: Allows users to redeem BundleDiamonds using their tokens.
-- buyGame: Allows users to buy games using their tokens.
+- buyBundleDiamond: Allows users to buy BundleDiamonds using their tokens.
-- isGameAvailable: Checks if a specific game is available for redemption or purchase.
+- isBundleDiamondAvailable: Checks if a specific BundleDiamond is available for redemption or purchase.

 # Usage in Remix IDE